How to Prepare Business Plans Your Lenders Will Love

 The second section is the Market Analysis.
 In this section, you should discuss your potential customers and your competition.
 The focus is on how your business and its products fit into the overall market and how you will gain market share.

-The following are two common components of a Market Analysis:
+The following are two standard components of a Market Analysis:

-1. Market Strategies is the foundation of a marketing plan.
+- Market Strategies are the foundation of a marketing plan.
 In this section, you define your target market in detail.
-It’s important to not only describe your potential customers but also what product qualities and characteristics are important to your customers.
+It’s essential to describe your potential customers and what product qualities and characteristics are important to your customers.
 What types of products do they want?
 What qualities do they look for in your type of service?
 Readers of your plan should be able to connect the interests of your potential customers to the strengths of your product or service.

-2. Competitive Analysis is important for further defining your advantage in the market.
+- Competitive Analysis is crucial for further defining your advantage in the market.
 Use this section to describe some of your biggest competitors and how you are positioned against them.
 Also, think bigger than just your direct competitors.
-Try to think of anything that could stand between you and your potential customers.
-For example, if you run a home improvement business, other local home improvement businesses are certainly your competitors.
+Consider anything that could stand between you and your potential customers.
+For example, if you run a home improvement business, other local home improvement businesses are your competitors.
 However, do-it-yourself home improvement is also your competition.

 The Financial Analysis

-The final section is the Financial Analysis, which is where you turn ideas and concepts into concrete numbers.
-The financial analysis section should include projections on revenue, costs and capital needed.
-It should also include best and worst case scenarios, so you’ll be prepared for any outcome.
+The final section is the Financial Analysis, where you turn ideas and concepts into concrete numbers.
+The financial analysis section should include projections on revenue, costs, and capital needed.
+It should also have best and worst-case scenarios to prepare you for any outcome.

-Generally speaking, it’s best to include as much detailed financial information as possible in your financial analysis.
+Generally speaking, including as much detailed financial information as possible in your financial analysis is best.
 However, there are a few financial documents that should always be included.

-1. Capital Required.
+- Capital Required.
 This is important if you are seeking some kind of investment or financing.
-This document would break down how much money you seek and how it will be used.
+This document would show how much money you desire and how it will be used.

-2. Balance Sheet.
-A balance sheet is a snapshot of a business’s health at any point in time.
-It’s a listing of all assets, debt, and equity in the business.
+- Balance Sheet.
+A balance sheet is a snapshot of a business’s health at any time.
+It lists all assets, debt, and equity in the business.
 Many lenders will look at a balance sheet to gauge a business’s financial health.

-3. Income Statements are compiled at regular points in time, usually every quarter and at the end of a fiscal year.
-They show all revenue, expenses, and net income or loss for the given period.
-You should also include projected income statements, especially if you are seeking an investment or financing.
+- Income Statements.
+Are compiled regularly, usually every quarter and at the end of a fiscal year.
+They show all the period’s revenue, expenses, and net income or loss.
+You should also include projected income statements, especially if you seek investment or financing.

-Business plans and financial projections are helpful for predicting the future success of the business, but they can’t tell you how the business has performed in the past or in the present.
+Business plans and financial projections help predict the business’s future success, but they can’t tell you how it has performed in the past or the present.
 That’s where our second important financial document comes in.
 In the next section, we’ll discuss a budget in greater detail, including why a budget is crucial for any business and how to create one for your business.